Blockade of Germany (1939–1945): Pre-war situation in Germany

-First phase
+First phase, September 1939 to May 1940

-Hitler invaded Poland on 1 September 1939, and Britain and France declared war two days later.
-Within hours the British liner was torpedoed by off the Hebrides with the loss of 112 lives, leading the Royal Navy to assume that unrestricted U-boat warfare had begun.
+Germany invaded Poland on 1 September 1939, and Britain and France declared war two days later.
+Within hours torpedoed the British liner off the Hebrides with the loss of 112 lives, leading the Royal Navy to assume that unrestricted U-boat warfare had begun.

-Although France, unlike Britain, was largely self-sufficient in food and needed to import few foodstuffs, she still required extensive overseas imports of weapons and raw materials for her war effort and there was close co-operation between the two allies.
-As in World War I, a combined War Council was formed to agree strategy and policy, and just as the British Expeditionary Force, which was quickly mobilised and sent to France was placed under overall French authority, so various components of the French navy were placed under Admiralty control.
+Although France, unlike Britain, was largely self-sufficient in food and needed to import few foodstuffs, she still required extensive overseas imports of weapons and raw materials for her war effort, and the two west European allies co-operated closely.
+As in World War I, a combined War Council formed to agree strategy and policy, and just as the British Expeditionary Force, which was quickly mobilised and sent to France, came under overall French authority, so various components of the French Navy were placed under Admiralty control.

-In Britain it was widely believed that the bombing of big cities and massive civilian casualties would commence immediately after the declaration.
-In 1932 the MP Stanley Baldwin made a famous speech in which he said that "The bomber will always get through".
-This message sank deeply into the nation's subconsciousness, but when attacks did not come immediately, hundreds of thousands of evacuees gradually began to make their way home over the next few months.
+Many in Britain believed that the bombing of big cities and massive civilian casualties would commence immediately after the declaration of war.
+In 1932 the MP Stanley Baldwin had made a famous speech in which he said that "the bomber will always get through".
+This message sank deeply into the nation's subconscious, but when air attacks did not come immediately, hundreds of thousands of evacuees gradually began to make their way home over the next few months.